nickitque/AQA_Framework_Python_Selenium_Pytest/README.md

 <h2 dir="auto">Automated Testing framework for Takservice.pl website</h2>
 <p dir="auto">This is&nbsp;testing framework with using Python, OOP, Selenium, Pytest and Page Object methodology.</p>
 <p dir="auto">To install all packages from requirements.txt use command:&nbsp;<strong>pip install -r requirements.txt</strong></p>
+<p>Page Object is a Design Pattern that is popular in test automation for enhancing test maintenance and reducing code duplication.
+The tests use the methods of the page object class whenever they need to interact with the UI of that page.
+The benefit is that if the UI changes for the page, the tests themselves don’t need to change, only the code within the page object needs to change.
+Subsequently, all changes to support that new UI are located in one place.</p>